cleanzr/dblink/docs/guide.md

 [documentation](https://www.scala-sbt.org/1.x/docs/Setup.html).

 On Linux, you can verify that sbt is installed correctly by running.
+Comment to NM: I may have an issue regarding sbt, as when I run this bash command below, I get the following
 ```bash
 $ sbt about
 ```
+**Comment to NM: If the user has already cloned this before, they get a message regarding the fact that it already exists.
+Should we give some more information (such as to pull if they get the following message: fatal: destination path 'dblink' already exists and is not an empty directory.

 Once you've successfully installed sbt, get the dblink source code from
 GitHub: